FutureHeights' 2018 annual meeting is June 20

 Martin has a Bachelor’s of Science from the University of Florida College of Journalism and Communications.

-The event is free and open to the public, but reservations are required.
+The event, which begins at 7 p.m., is free and open to the public, but reservations are required.
 For more information and to RSVP, visit www.futureheights.org or call 216-320-1423.

 Emily Benson is a summer intern at FutureHeights and an incoming sophomore at Loyola University in Chicago.